jruttan1/walletwise/README.md

 ---

-**Built with ❤️ for new investors who want to understand their money better.**
+**A tool I wish I had, built to help new investors understand their money better.**